ciszakdamian/wp-migration/README.md

 # wp-migration
-Python script to auto migration WordPress.
+Python script to auto migrate WordPress.
-The script download files and database and update new pass in wp-config.php.
+The script downloads files and database and updates new pass in wp-config.php.
-Script use ftplib, lftp, curl, mysql
+Script uses ftplib, lftp, curl, mysql